windsorschmidt/scopeview/README.md

 ### Notes

-This is quick and dirty code, tested only in Linux (Debian and Arch).
-Requies GTK and Glade libraries.
+This is quick and dirty code, tested only in (Arch) Linux.
 Based on a similar python implementation from http://www.reconnsworld.com.